AoqunJin/Awesome-VLA-Post-Training/README.md

 ## :star: Notable Works

-A curated selection of influential papers, benchmarks, and projects that have significantly contributed to the field of generative Embodied AI.
+A curated selection of influential papers, benchmarks, and projects that have significantly contributed to the field of generative embodied AI.
 These works provide foundational insights and state-of-the-art methods that inform current research directions.

-* [Demo](https://github.com/) – An Demonstration of Paper.
+* RT-2: Vision-Language-Action Models Transfer Web Knowledge to Robotic Control. ([Paper](https://arxiv.org/abs/2307.15818), [Website](https://deepmind.google/discover/blog/rt-2-new-model-translates-vision-and-language-into-action))

+* Octo: An Open-Source Generalist Robot Policy. ([Paper](https://arxiv.org/abs/2405.12213), [Website](https://octo-models.github.io), [Code](https://github.com/octo-models/octo))

+* OpenVLA: An Open-Source Vision-Language-Action Model. ([Paper](https://arxiv.org/abs/2406.09246), [Website](https://openvla.github.io), [Code](https://github.com/openvla/openvla))

+* π0: A Vision-Language-Action Flow Model for General Robot Control. ([Paper](https://arxiv.org/abs/2410.24164), [Website](https://www.physicalintelligence.company/blog/pi0), [Code](https://github.com/Physical-Intelligence/openpi))

 ---

 ## :earth_asia: Enhancing Environmental Perception

-This section focuses on improving an agent's ability to perceive and interpret its surrounding environment through modalities such as vision, [PAD], and [PAD].
-Advancements here help AI systems build richer, more accurate world models.

-* [Demo](https://github.com/) – An Demonstration of Paper.
+This section explores methods that improve an agent’s ability to perceive and interpret its environment.
+It includes **affordance-guided learning**, which enables agents to understand actionable properties of objects; **enhanced encoders** tailored for manipulation tasks, allowing more precise feature extraction; and **improved representation learning**, which helps models build richer and more structured environmental understanding for downstream tasks.

+### Affordance-Guided Learning

+### Enhanced Encoder for Manipulation

+### Enhanced Representation for Manipulation

 ---

 ## :brain: Improving Embodiment Awareness

-Embodiment awareness refers to an agent’s understanding of its own physical form, capabilities, and constraints.
-This section highlights works that improve self-modeling, proprioception, and decision-making grounded in the agent's embodiment.

-* [Demo](https://github.com/) – An Demonstration of Paper.
+Here we focus on helping agents better understand their own physical structure and capabilities.
+Topics include **forward and inverse kinematics learning**, which allow agents to model the relationship between joint movements and spatial positions, and **action head design**, aimed at optimizing how high-level decisions are translated into low-level motor commands.

+### Forward kinematics learning

+### Inverse kinematics learning

+### Action Head Designing

 ---

 ## :memo: Deepening Task Comprehension

-Here we explore how AI systems gain deeper understanding of tasks, including goal inference, instruction following, and generalization across tasks.
-This is crucial for robust performance in real-world scenarios with varying objectives.

-* [Demo](https://github.com/) – An Demonstration of Paper.
+This section covers methods that enable agents to better understand and generalize across tasks.
+Key areas include **human–robot interaction**, where agents learn to interpret and respond to human inputs effectively, and **hierarchical task manipulation**, which enables multi-step reasoning and planning by decomposing complex tasks into structured subtasks.

+### Human–Robot-Interaction

+### Hierarchical Task Manipulation

 ---

 ## :wrench: Multiple Component Integration

-Real-world Embodied AI requires seamless coordination of perception, planning, control, and language understanding.
-This section covers multi-component architectures, tuning strategies, and system-level optimizations for integrated performance.

-* [Demo](https://github.com/) – An Demonstration of Paper.
+Integrating various subsystems is essential for building robust embodied agents.
+This section includes **reinforcement learning frameworks** for continuous control and decision-making, **visual interaction prediction** for anticipating future outcomes based on perception, and strategies for **data-efficient fine-tuning** to reduce the cost of adapting models to new environments or tasks.

+### Reinforcement Learning

+### Visual Interaction Prediction

+### Data-effective Fine-tuning

 ---